serge-scl/mini-keyboard/README.md

 For the keyboard I made a 5X3 matrix, five columns and three rows.
 Since my matrix is much simpler than the Touchpad, I connected the intersections through diodes.
 All this has been tested and works.
 You can see this in more detail on the diagram in KiCad.
-The work is not yet completed.
-I now have to work with another, so to speak, mouse-like essence of my device.
-I don\'t think there will be any problems there, since I intend to use standard solutions.
-Except, of course, that everything there will be located on the same motherboard.
 In the datasheet I indicated the PMW3360 optical mouse sensor, but this does not mean that you must use it.
 The same goes for buttons and encoder.
 I made a very small innovation, which, however, you may have already